-My current book project, adapted from my dissertation work, is titled Devilish Curiosity in Eighteenth-Century British Literature,” investigates why British writers link devils to knowledge that is forbidden, secret, or threatening but also perversely appealing.
+My current book project, adapted from my dissertation work, is titled Devilish Curiosity in Eighteenth-Century British Literature.
+It investigates why British writers link devils to knowledge that is forbidden, secret, or threatening but also perversely appealing.
 I argue that literary texts use devils to articulate a particular form of curiosity that is driven by pleasurable and/or perverse objects and seeks unproductive ends.
 During a period of secularization and scientific advancement, the figure of the devil—seemingly obsolescent to some—managed ambivalence to an emerging modernity.
 Many eighteenth-century British writers rejected the historical veracity of the Bible and the reality of heaven and hell due to scientific discoveries, contact with Eastern cultures, and advancements in religious thought.
 At the same time, the emerging print marketplace made not only the Bible and religious-themed chapbooks but also leisure reading more easily accessible to wider audiences.
 Within this discursive context, depictions of the devil and devilry helped readers and writers navigate tensions between competing sources for authority and legitimacy: spiritual and secular, old and new, Western and Eastern.
 “Enlightenment Devilry,” tracing devils across the long eighteenth century, includes readings of a variety of genres, from parodic conduct books to religious and historiographical treatises, and texts, from Milton’s Paradise Lost to gothic fiction.

 “Observation, Sympathy, and Education in Charlotte Smith’s Conversations Introducing Poetry.”
 Children’s Literature Association Quarterly, vol. 45, no. 3, 2020, pp. 244-60.